• Skip to primary navigation

 • Bake your galette on the middle rack until golden.

 • Allow to cool on the pan for 5-10 minutes.
-Slice and serve warm with ice cream.
+Slice and serve warm salted honey ice cream or homemade peach ice cream.

 Three slices of fruit pie on plates topped with vanilla ice cream.